LukaszDygon/windsurf-demo-big-prompts/README.md

 ## Development History 🔄

 This application was built using Cascade, an AI coding assistant, through a series of prompts.
-The original prompts used to create this application can be found in `demo_prompts.txt`.
-These prompts showcase:
+The 2 original prompts used to create this application can be found in `demo_prompts.txt`.

 ## Tech Stack 🤙